Shane-Patrick-Roach/reading-notes/301/read02.md

 ## What types of things can you pass in the props?

-You pass any information of compenents through props
+You pass initial information such as a counter start inside of the props.
+Props are like a function in which you want the application to initially render too.

 ## What is the big difference between props and state?